 Anson MG464 on Grisedale Pike, Braithwaite.

-During the evening of 17th November 1944 the crew of this aircraft left their base of Jurby on the Isle of Man for a navigation exercise.
+During the evening of 17th November 1944 the crew of this aircraft left their base of Jurby on the Isle of Man for a navigation exercise with Air Navigation & Bombing School.
 Little is currently known about the events of this night but the aircraft found it over the Keswick area at around 21.00hrs.
 From both the pilot's account of the incident (found in Michael Hurst's book on Lakeland Air Accidents) and the evidence found on the ground in 2012, that the aircraft had flown over the village of Braithwaite and up Coledale in poor visibility, the pilot realised that he was flying too low to avoid high ground at the head of the valley so pulled the aircraft into a steep climbing turn.
 The aircraft must have struck the steep side of Grisedale Pike with it's belly for many of the crew to have survived the accident that followed.
 A head-on crash would have surely resulted in all the crew being killed.
 Three of the crew were found to be injured while the fourth sadly died before he could be found.
 The injured were taken to Mark Hewitts Hospital in Keswick.
-At the crash site in 2012 there is evidence of a fire, this could have been the result of the crashing aircraft or from the RAF salvage team burning sections of the aircraft on the site which they deemed un-worthy of recovering.
+At the crash site in 2012 there is evidence of a fire, this could have been the result of the crashing aircraft or from the RAF salvage team burning sections of the aircraft on the site, despite the steepness of the ground, which they deemed un-worthy of recovering.

-LAC Morgan is listed on CWGC as serving with 1 Squadron at the time of his death.
+Elwyn Morgan was the son of Thomas and Jane Morgan, of Drefach, Carmarthenshire, Wales.
+On the CWGC database he is listed as the husband of Lilian Myfanwy Morgan.
+He is listed on CWGC as serving with 1 Squadron at the time of his death.
 No.1 Squadron were a fighter squadron which, I do not see 1 Squadron having any use in having trainee or newly trained navigators in their numbers, it seems likely that he had been serving with 1 Squadron as a member of ground crew and was possibly re-training to be aircrew at the time of this accident in the Lake District.
 His name is spelt Elwin on the deaths index.

 Grisedale Pike is the mountain on the right of the photograph shown above and the aircraft is believed to have flown up the valley in the centre of this photograph, taken from Latrigg on a better day two days after my visit to the crash site.